 Septicemic plague may cause death even before its symptoms occur.
 Symptoms can include:

 Tests that may be done include:

 People with the plague need immediate treatment.
-If treatment is not received within 24 hours of when the first symptoms occur, death may occur.
+If treatment is not received within 24 hours of when the first symptoms occur, death can result.

 Patients with pneumonic plague should be strictly isolated from caregivers and other patients.
 People who have had contact with anyone infected by pneumonic plague should be watched carefully and given antibiotics as a preventive measure.

-Without treatment, about 50% of people with bubonic plague die.
-Almost all people with pneumonic plague die if not treated.
+Without treatment, about 50% of persons with bubonic plague die.
+Almost everyone with pneumonic plague dies if not treated.
 Treatment reduces the death rate to 50%.